BraLaryea/React-Task-Tracker/README.md

 # About project
-A simple Task Tracking application built on React Js with a pseudo json server and localStorage.
+A simple Task Tracking application built on React Js with a pseudo json server and LocalStorage.
 There are two branches with two variatios of data source: Json Server and localstorage

 # Getting Started with Create React App